Home and Condo Sales Slump

 From July 2017 to July 2018, 80,000 people moved to Colorado revealing it as one of the most desirable places to work and live in the US.

 The city’s low unemployment rate, higher wages, and high job growth were factors drawing new people here.
-And it had become one of the nation’s hottest housing markets.
+And it had become one of the nation’s hottest housing markets and perhaps one of the best places to buy a home.

 In early 2018, the Denver housing market started strong then fell as economic forecasts became gloomy.
 One wonders if that dramatic swing might be a prelude into a crash if the national economy falters?